Little Diomede Island

 Island in the Bering Strait off Alaska, U.S.

-Little Diomede Island or Yesterday Island (Iŋaliq, formerly known as Krusenstern Island, (Note: Krusenstern Island may also refer to other places; see Krusenstern Island (disambiguation)) остров Крузенштерна) is an inhabited island of Alaska.
+Little Diomede Island (Iŋaliq), formerly known as Krusenstern Island, after Adam Johann von Krusenstern, (остров Крузенштерна), (Note: Krusenstern Island may also refer to other places; see Krusenstern Island (disambiguation)) is an inhabited island of Alaska.
 It is the smaller of the two Diomede Islands located in the Bering Strait between the Alaskan mainland and Siberia.
 The island has one town, also called Diomede.

+The island is a day behind Big Diomede Island because they are separated by the International Date Line; as a result, it is sometimes referred to as Yesterday Island.

 Etymology

 The Diomede Islands are named after Saint Diomedes.
 The Inupiaq name Iŋaliq means "the other one" or "the one over there".
 The two islands are respectively nicknamed "Yesterday Island" (Little Diomede Island) and "Tomorrow Island" (Big Diomede Island) because the International Date Line runs between them, making the date on Little Diomede Island always one day behind the date on Big Diomede Island.